The Top 6 Foods You Should Be Eating To Kill Your Sweet Tooth

 Turmeric is another powerful spice that’s great for fighting sugar cravings.
 It’s known to lower blood sugar and fight against insulin resistance.
 And if your cholesterol is higher than you’d like, turmeric helps with that, too.
 One of my favorite ways to enjoy turmeric’s healing benefits is in a homemade turmeric latte.

-Would you like to know how much sugar you are consuming daily?
+Would you like to know how much sugar is in the foods that you are eating?
 Download the Balance app and track your food!